pygame/pygame/docs/reST/ref/color.rst

    'rgbvalue' can be either a color name, an ``HTML`` color format string, a hex number string, or an integer pixel value.
-The ``HTML`` format is '#rrggbbaa', where rr, gg, bb, and aa are 2 digit hex numbers.
+The ``HTML`` format is '#rrggbbaa', where rr, gg, bb, and aa are 2-character hex numbers.
 The alpha aa is optional.
 A hex number string has the form '0xrrggbbaa', where aa is optional.